ec209/re-team-manual/source/documentation/yubikeys.md

 default-cache-ttl 60
 max-cache-ttl 120
 ```
+(If not using a Mac, drop the pinentry-program line)

 After setting up these `.conf` files for GPG, you should kill the agent:

 ```sh
 killall gpg-agent
 ```
+## Use YubiKey for 2FA in Amazon Web Services

+Your Yubikey is capable of TOTP and U2F authentication.
+When configuring it as an MFA device in Amazon Web Services, be careful to *NOT* use the U2F option, as this will prevent you from using the AWS API.
+Instead, say it's a Virtual device (as if it were like a phone or something) and use the TOTP functionality.
+gds-cli will look for a TOTP code named `gds-users`, but this can be overridden with the `GDS_USERS_YUBIKEY_TARGET` environment variable.

 ## Use YubiKey for 2FA in GitHub account

 You can use your YubiKey as your 2FA device for GitHub.
 This is more